Gluten-free & casein-free – how to save money

-Living gluten and casein free is becoming more and more popular, yet little is know about what it is or how to live that way simply and inexpensively.
+Living gluten and casein-free are becoming more and more popular, yet little is know about what it is or how to live that way simply and inexpensively.
 As a weekly grocery shopper of these products, I’ve seen a growing trend of these products being offered by companies.

 What is gluten?